Free Resignation Letter Generator

 Can I use this for a standard resignation or a two weeks notice?

 Yes.
-This page works for standard resignation letters, two weeks notice letters, and shorter notice situations.
+This generator works for standard resignations, two weeks notice letters, and shorter-notice situations where you still need a professional written record.

 Should I include my reason for leaving?